ROCm/HIPIFY/docs/hipify-clang.md

 **Disadvantages:**

-1. The main advantage is also the main disadvantage: the input `CUDA` code should be correct; incorrect code wouldn't be translated to `HIP`.
+1. Ensure the input `CUDA` code is correct; incorrect code will not be translated to `HIP`.
 2. `CUDA` should be installed and provided in case of multiple installations by `--cuda-path` option.
 3. All the includes and defines should be provided to transform code successfully.